CircleCI-Public/slack-orb/README.md

 Easily integrate custom [Slack](https://slack.com/ "Slack") notifications into your [CircleCI](https://circleci.com/ "CircleCI") projects.
 Create custom alert messages for any job or receive status updates.

 Learn more about [Orbs](https://circleci.com/docs/2.0/using-orbs/ "Using Orbs").
++ name: Bug
++ about: Use this template when reporting an issue with this orb
++ title: ''
++ labels: ''
++ assignees: ''

+---

 ## Usage
 Example config: